Terascale-All-sensing-Research-Studio/DeepMend/fracturing/README.md

 $DATADIR/ShapeNetCore.v2
 ```

-To perform data processing use the `scripts/fracture.sh` script.
+To perform a single step of data processing use the `scripts/fracture.sh` script.
 The script takes 4 arguments:
 - Path to the directory containing shapenet data
 - Path to a .json train/test split file (will be created if does not exist)
 - Operation (int from 1 to 8, corresponding to the above list)